jangler/faunatone/docs/config.md

 ## config/shortcuts.csv

 See [the SDL_Keycode documentation](https://wiki.libsdl.org/SDL_Keycode) for
 key names.
 Multiple shortcuts (or none) can exist for each menu item.
+If you want to explicitly disable a shortcut that exists in the default config, keep the line but leave the key field blank.

 ## config/settings.csv